 Purple Carrot (Colour)No Longer Permitted

 Purple Carrot Juice ConcentrateAlways Permitted

 A colour preparation (often known alternatively as a “color system” in the United States) is a blend of ingredients designed to impart colour.
 This doesn’t mean that a label can read “fruit juice blend”.
 Powdered colours all have carriers, such as maltodextrin, that perform critical functions and need to be labeled as incidental ingredients.
 These can be treated either as an approved colour preparation, labeled as a single item (such as “Beta Carotene Powder”), or as a blend of multiple components labeled individually with their common names (such as “Beta Carotene, Maltodextrin”).

 As the food industry and governing regulatory bodies strive to create greater transparency for the information hungry consumers of today, Sensient’s dedicated global regulatory team is here to assist with any guidance regarding the upcoming labeling changes in Canada.

 Sensient Colors can help food manufacturers navigate the regulatory landscape and meet consumer demand for transparency.
 Our team is happy to answer any questions about compliance with the CFIA’s 2021 guidelines.
-Please feel free to start a conversation by requesting a consult below.
+Please feel free to start a conversation about natural colours or food colour regulation by requesting a consult below.